petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

 # All >> 3 rocket areas || 20

+_TODO: this page assumes that the reader knows what basic functionality rocket brings to the table for each of the 3 rocket areas.
+That is probably a false assumption_

 You can think about how rocket fits in with the rest of your theme graphically, by color coding the CSS grid areas:

 <img class="bordered" src="/_merged_assets/_static/images/not-five38-grid-area-1000.jpg" alt="Example of the 3 areas" />